Post your loglines. Get and give feedback.

 1 person likes this

-I'd definitely watch this, Marcel Nault Jr.!
+I'd definitely watch this, Marcel Jr.!
 I think the other thing your logline is missing is the stakes.

 Rated this logline